saqlainkhd/saqlainkhd/README.md

 <br/>

-- 🔭 I’m currently working on Laravel.
+- 🔭 I’m currently working on Laravel and NodeJS
 - 🌱 I’m currently learning more about ReactJS.
 - 💬 Ask me about Flutter or any tech-related stuff.
 - 📫 How to reach me: [Twitter - @saqlainkhd](https://twitter.com/saqlainkhd)